PostgreSQL Index Optimization

 To get more detailed information, including the cost, you can use EXPLAIN ANALYZE.
 However, for this basic example, EXPLAIN is sufficient.

-Now, let's analyze a query that might not use the index.
+Now, let's analyze a query that doesn't use the email index.
 Execute the following command:

-EXPLAIN SELECT * FROM users WHERE username LIKE 'john%';
+EXPLAIN SELECT * FROM users WHERE username LIKE 'user_%';

-The output will likely show a "Seq Scan" (Sequential Scan) on the users table, which means that PostgreSQL is scanning the entire table to find the matching rows.
-This is less efficient than using an index.
+The output will show a "Seq Scan" (Sequential Scan) on the users table, which means that PostgreSQL is scanning the entire table to find the matching rows.
+This happens because:

 By analyzing query plans with EXPLAIN, you can identify potential performance bottlenecks and determine if your indexes are being used effectively.